William Frederic Ritschel

-William Frederic Ritschel, also known as Wilhelm Frederick Ritschel (1864–1949), was a California impressionist painter who was born in Nuremberg, Germany, on July 11, 1864.
+William Frederic Ritschel, also known as Wilhelm Frederick Ritschel (July 11, 1864 – March 11, 1949), was a California impressionist painter who was born in Nurenberg, Kingdom of Bavaria.

 Germany and New York

-After completing his education at a regional Gymnasium and Industrial School, Wilhelm left an apprenticeship as a lithographer and served from 1883 to 1887 in the Imperial German Navy where he began to paint and decorate large seashells, one of which was presented to England's future King Edward VII.
-As the nephew of Ernest Ritschel, a German sculptor and founder of the Dresden Art School, he studied at the Academy of Fine Arts, Munich, under Karl Raupp (1837–1918) and Wilhelm von Kaulbach (1805–1874) between 1888 and 1894 and became a member of the Kunstverein München.
+After completing his education at a regional Gymnasium and Industrial School, Wilhelm left an apprenticeship as a lithographer and served from 1883 to 1887 in the Imperial German Navy, where he began to paint and decorate large seashells, one of which was presented to England's future King Edward VII.
+As the nephew of Ernest Ritschel, a German sculptor and founder of the Dresden Art School, he studied at the Academy of Fine Arts, Munich, under Karl Raupp (1837–1918), and Wilhelm von Kaulbach (1805–1874) between 1888 and 1894 and became a member of the Kunstverein München.
 His seascapes and studies of horses were exhibited throughout Germany and in Paris.
 Responding to an invitation from his physician-cousin, he sailed in November 1895 to New York City.
-According to the U.S. Census in June 1900 he was a widower, artist, and resident of Suffolk County, New York.
+According to the U.S. Census in June 1900, he was a widower, artist, and resident of Suffolk County, New York.

 In 1900, Ritschel married Bella "Zora" Hollingsworth, a Texas-born widow who was ten years younger, and moved to Manhattan.
 On June 16, 1904, he became a naturalized citizen and visited Europe in the succeeding years, including Norway, France, and the Netherlands.
-Until the early 1930s New York remained an important venue for the exhibition and sale of his paintings.
+Until the early 1930s, New York remained an important venue for the exhibition and sale of his paintings.
 One of his earliest shows was in 1901 at the Currier Art Gallery; that same year he was elected member of the Salmagundi Club, where he exhibited for almost 40 years.
 He was awarded the Club's Honorable Mention in 1912 and the Isidor Medal in 1923.
 He was a frequent contributor to the National Academy of Design where he was elected an Associate (A.N.A.) in 1910 and a National Academician (N.A.) in 1914 and where he received the Carnegie Prize (1912–13), two Honorable Mentions (1921 and 1926), and on an unprecedented three occasions the Ranger Fund Prize (1920s).